AMSC22-23/MultiGrid-Untila-Cecchettini-Capoferri/README.md

 if it reports an error, install php in your linux machine with:

 sudo apt update
-sudo apt install php php-cli php-fpm php-mysql php-xml php-mbstring
+sudo apt install php php-cli php-fpm php-xml php-mbstring

 then re-run: php -v

+Choose the dir /WebInterface
 After that, run in your linux terminal: php -S localhost:8000 Then access the interface via browser at the url: http://localhost:8000/home.php